Summer Stock

 Summer Stock is a 1950 American Technicolor musical film produced by Metro-Goldwyn-Mayer.
 It was directed by Charles Walters, stars Judy Garland and Gene Kelly, and features Eddie Bracken, Gloria DeHaven, Marjorie Main, and Phil Silvers.
 Musical numbers were staged by Nick Castle and Kelly.

-Garland struggled with many personal problems during filming and Summer Stock proved to be her final film for MGM, as well as her last onscreen pairing with Kelly.
-By mutual agreement, MGM terminated Garland's contract in September 1950, something studio head L. B. Mayer said he later regretted doing.
+Garland struggled with many personal problems during filming.
+Summer Stock was her final film for MGM, as well as her last onscreen pairing with Kelly.
+By mutual agreement, MGM terminated Garland's contract in September 1950, a decision the studio head Louis B. Mayer said he later regretted.